semperry/dynamic-react-navlinks/README.md

   > Returns "Home" as the link.

 - **_linkStyles_** Prop (optional):
-- Pass the linkStyles props to the Route component with an object of JSX styles.
+- Pass the _linkStyles_ prop to the Route component with an object of JSX styles.
   > <Route exact path="/" linkStyles={{ fontSize: "3rem", color: "white"}} component={Home} />
 - This will overwrite the default linkStyles given by the HOC.